-Bolin replaced Ritchie Blackmore who left the band in 1975.
-Tommy died a year later on December 4th 1976 of a drug overdose.He was 25.
+Bolin replaced Ritchie Blackmore, who left the band in 1975.
+Tommy died a year later on December 4, 1976 of a drug overdose at age 25.

-Deep Purple has undergone various line-up changes labeled in "Marks."
-Mark 2 was the most successful featuring Ian Gillan as singer, Richie Blackmore as guitarist, Roger Glover on bass, Ian Paice on drums, and Jon Lord on keyboards.
-Today, only Ian Paice is an original member.
-Jon Lord and Richie Blackmore would have also been original but Steve Morse replaced Blackmore full time and Jon Lord retired in 2001 and thus was replaced by Don Airey who had played with various bands including Jethro Tull and Rainbow. (thanks, Aram - Sarajevo, Bosnia and Herzegovina)
+Deep Purple has undergone various lineup changes labeled in "Marks."
+Mark II was the most successful featuring Ian Gillan as singer, Richie Blackmore as guitarist, Roger Glover on bass, Ian Paice on drums, and Jon Lord on keyboards.
+Ian Paice is the only original member who was with every variation of the group.

 The back cover for the Made In Japan

 album was a photo from a September 30, 1972 gig at the Brixton Sundown (now the Brixton O2 Academy).
 If you look closely, you may spot the future Def Leppard guitarist Phil Collen

 in the crowd.

 Original singer Evans used the Deep Purple name to play West Coast bars in the early 1980s.